 - Post Award reviews of Agency Action to ensure client received meaningful discussions

 - Competitive range determinations

-- Agency evaluations of cost realism and reasonableness
+- Post award review of Agency evaluations of cost realism and reasonableness

 - Unequal treatment of offerors

 - Past performance evaluations

 - Best value determinations and cost-technical trade-offs